Mounting file systems with One Zone storage classes

 file, and the values used in this command, see

-Mounting file systems with One Zone storage on other AWS compute instances
+Mounting file systems with One Zone file system on other AWS compute instances

-When you use an Amazon EFS file system with One Zone storage classes with Amazon Elastic Container Service, Amazon Elastic Kubernetes Service, or AWS Lambda, you need to configure the service to use the same Availability Zone that the EFS file system is located in, illustrated as follows, and described in the following sections.
+When you use a One Zone file system with Amazon Elastic Container Service, Amazon Elastic Kubernetes Service, or AWS Lambda, you need to configure the service to use the same Availability Zone that the EFS file system is located in, illustrated as follows, and described in the following sections.

 Connecting from Amazon Elastic Container Service